elatov/elatov.github.io/_posts/2012-10-22-setup-fedora-17-with-nvidia-geforce-6200-to-connect-to-a-tv-and-function-as-an-xbmc-media-center.md

     blacklist nouveau

-One more reboot and my GDM finally started up without refresh issues.I then tried to login, but my keyboard wasn&#8217;t working.
+One more reboot and my GDM finally started up without refresh issues.I then tried to login, but my keyboard wasn't working.
 I checked out */var/log/Xorg.0.log* file and I saw the following:

     [ 44868.805] (EE) Failed to load module "evdev" (module does not exist, 0) [ 44868.805] (EE) No input driver matching `evdev'